shaohenc/shaohenc.github.io/_pages/about.md

 - **Fault-tolerant embeddings of topological QEC codes (Entropica Labs)**
 **Duration** : From	June-2023	To	Current
 **Supervisor** :	Prof. Hui-Khoon Ng
-**Brief Description** : We investigate ways of embedding topological QEC codes onto non-commensurating device topologies in a fault-tolerant manner.
+**Brief Description** : We propose a general framework to embed QEC codes onto non-commensurating device topologies in a fault-tolerant manner.
 Publication targeting PRX in preparation.

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current